Fodor's Expert Review Teatro Peón Contreras

 This 1908 Italianate theater was built along the same lines as grand turn-of-the-20th-century European theaters and opera houses.
-In the early 1980s, the marble staircase, dome, and frescoes were restored.
-Today, in addition to being a performing arts venue, the theater houses a branch of the Oficina de Turismo (tourist information office) for the state of Yucatán.
-The theater's most popular attraction, however, is the café-bar spilling out into the street facing
+It is also representative of the final years of the gilded age known in Mexico as the Porfiriato, the 35-year-long dictatorship of Porfirio Diaz (the Mexican Revolution began in 1910).
+Its marble staircase, dome, and frescoes were restored in the early 1980s.
+It is the home of the excellent Yucatán Symphony Orchestra and tickets to performances are often less than $10 US.
+In addition to being a performing arts venue, it houses a branch of the tourist information office and a popular café-bar that spills out onto the street facing Parque de la Madre.